isomerpages/govtech-gobusiness-main/pages/epjs/upgrade-skills/skillsfuture-queen-bee-networks.md

 - Select a suitable SFQB network from the list below

-'-Contact a Skills Manager to start your skills development journey
+- Contact a Skills Manager to start your skills development journey

 Join a SFQB network to take advantage of the support ecosystem for your organisation skills development efforts.
 Hear from others who have benefitted from a SFQB network <a href="https://go.gov.sg/epjs-sfqb-video" target="_blank" rel="noopener">here</a>.